steveharnell/DITools/README.md

 	•	Render Check functionality inspired by John Spellman’s acclaimed RenderCheck AppleScript.
 	•	.drx file management.

 Built entirely in Python 3 with no external dependencies and compiled using py2app, this beta release is provided as-is (use at your own risk).
-Future enhancements include DaVinci Resolve project export and SilverStack (.plsa) export functionality.